Why safe and effective water management is vital

 2. Enhanced Therapeutic Effects – Maintaining optimal temperature levels and water quality optimises the therapeutic benefits of canine clinical hydrotherapy.

-3. Owner Satisfaction + Retention – When owner clients witness high-quality, clean and safe hydrotherapy treatment for their dogs, we know that they feel satisfied in the service provided.
-This leads to increased retention rates, positive word-of-mouth referrals and recommendations.
+3. Owner Satisfaction & Retention – When owner clients witness high-quality, clean and safe hydrotherapy treatment for their dogs, we know that they feel satisfied in the service provided.
+This leads to increased retention rates, positive word-of-mouth referrals and practice recommendations.

 4. Compliance with Regulations – Adhering to water management guidelines and regulations is crucial for safe practice.
 Professional associations such as the Institute of Canine Hydrotherapists (ICH) – focus on raising industry standards.
 This commitment focuses on the health and wellbeing of the dog.
 Compliance ensures both professional and legal responsibilities are met by the therapist, as well as avoiding potential legal issues.

-“Advance your skills and optimise the canine water management skills to provide a consistently safe and professional service to the dogs in your care.”
+“Advance skills to optimise water management skills and ensure a consistently safe service for the dogs you see.”

 Update Your Skills